TOD-theses/paper-T-RACE/main.typ

   [...] we run in a simulated environment first $T_A$ before $T_V$ and then $T_V$ before $T_A$.
 We report a finding if the number of executed EVM instructions is different across both runs for $T_A$ and $T_V$, as this means that $T_A$ and $T_V$ influence each other.
 ]

 Similar to our preliminary TOD definition, they execute $T_A$ and $T_V$ in different orders and check if it affects the result.
 In their case, they only check the number of executed instructions, instead of the resulting state.
-This check misses attacks where the same instructions were executed, but the operands for these instructions in the second transaction changed because of the first transaction.
+This check misses attacks where the same instructions are executed, but the operands of instructions in the second transaction change because of the first transaction.

 In @zhang_combatting_2023, the authors define an attack as a triple $A = angle.l T_a , T_v , T_a^p angle.r$, where $T_a$ and $T_v$ are similar to $T_A$ and $T_B$ from our definition, and $T_a^p$ is an optional third transaction.
 They consider the execution orders $T_a -> T_v -> T_a^p$ and $T_v -> T_a -> T_a^p$ and check if the execution order influences financial gains, which we will discuss in more detail in @sec:gain-and-loss-property.

 We note that if these two execution orders result in different states, this is not because of the last transaction $T_a^p$, but because of a TOD between $T_a$ and $T_v$.
 As we always execute $T_a^p$ last, and transaction execution is deterministic, it only gives a different result if the execution of $T_a$ and $T_v$ gave a different result.
 Therefore, if the execution order results in different financial gains, then $T_a$ and $T_v$ must be TOD.

 == Imprecise definitions
 Our preliminary definition of TOD, and the related definitions above, are not precise regarding the semantics of a reordering of transactions and their executions.
 This makes it impossible to apply exactly the same methodology without analyzing the source code related to the papers.
-We describe three issues where the definition is not precise enough, and show how these were differently interpreted by the two papers.
+We describe three issues where the definition is not precise enough, and show how these are differently interpreted by the two papers.

 For the analysis of the tools by @zhang_combatting_2023 and @torres_frontrunner_2021, we will use the current version of the source codes, @zhang_erebus-redgiant_2023 and @torres_frontrunner_2022, respectively.